Toronto Dominion Bank (The) - Consensus Indicates Potential 30.8% Upside

-Toronto Dominion Bank (The) with ticker code (TD) have now 5 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 67.96 and 59.98 with the average target price sitting at 64.56.
-Given that the stocks previous close was at 49.36 this would indicate that there is a potential upside of 30.8%.
-The 50 day MA is 46.1 and the 200 day moving average is 45.41.
-The market cap for the company is $90,367m.
+Toronto Dominion Bank (The) with ticker code (TD) now have 5 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 67.96 and 59.98 calculating the mean target price we have 64.56.
+Now with the previous closing price of 49.36 this indicates there is a potential upside of 30.8%.
+There is a 50 day moving average of 46.1 and the 200 moving average now moves to 45.41.
+The company has a market capitalisation of $90,367m.
 You can visit the company’s website by visiting: http://www.td.com

 The Toronto-Dominion Bank, together with its subsidiaries, provides various personal and commercial banking products and services in Canada and the United States.
 The company operates through three segments: Canadian Retail, U.S. Retail, and Wholesale Banking.
 It offers personal deposits, such as checking, savings, and investment products; financing, investment, cash management, international trade, and day-to-day banking services to businesses; financing options to customers at point of sale for automotive and recreational vehicle purchases through auto dealer network; credit cards; investing, advice-based, and asset management services to retail and institutional clients; and property and casualty insurance, as well as life and health insurance products.
 The company also provides capital markets, and corporate and investment banking services, including underwriting and distribution of new debt and equity issues; providing advice on strategic acquisitions and divestitures; and trading, funding, and investment services to companies, governments, and institutions, as well as automated teller machines, telephone, Internet, and mobile banking services.
 It offers its products and services under the TD Bank, America’s Most Convenient Bank, and TD Ameritrade brand names.
 The company offers personal and business banking products and services through a network of 1,091 branches and 3,509 automated teller machines in Canada; and through a network of 1,241 stores.
 The Toronto-Dominion Bank was founded in 1855 and is headquartered in Toronto, Canada.